Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Oklahoma and its opponents have combined to score more than 63 points in six of nine games this season.
+- Oklahoma and its opponents have gone over the current 62.5-point total in six of nine games this season.

-- Baylor has combined with its opponents to score more than 63 points in two games this season.
+- Baylor's games have gone over 62.5 points in two opportunities this season.

-- The two teams combine to score 79.2 points per game, 16.2 more than the over/under in this contest.
+- The two teams combine to average 79.2 points per game, 16.7 more than the total in this contest.

-- This contest's over/under is 18.2 points above the 44.8 these two squads combine to surrender per game this season.
+- This contest's over/under is 17.7 points greater than the 44.8 these two squads combine to allow per game this season.

-- The average total in Sooners games this season is 63.3, 0.3 points more than Saturday's total of 63.
+- The Sooners and their opponents have scored an average of 63.3 points per game in 2021, 0.8 more than Saturday's total.

-- The 51.7 PPG average total in Bears games this season is 11.3 points fewer than this game's over/under.

 Oklahoma Stats and Trends

-- Oklahoma has played nine games, with four wins against the spread.

-- The Sooners are 3-5 ATS when favored by 5.5 points or more this season.
+- This season, the Sooners have an against the spread record of 3-5 in their eight games as a favorite of 5.5 points or more.

-- Oklahoma's games this year have eclipsed the over/under in 66.7% of its opportunities (six times in nine games with a set point total).
+- Oklahoma's games this year have gone over the point total in 66.7% of its opportunities (six times in nine games with a set point total).

 - Oklahoma is 4-4 against the spread and 8-0 overall in games when it puts up more than 20.6 points.